mautic/developer-documentation-new/docs/rest_api/point_triggers.rst

      - Published state
    * - ``publishUp``
      - datetime/null
-     - Point publish date/time
+     - Point Trigger publish date/time
    * - ``publishDown``
      - datetime/null
-     - Point unpublish date/time
+     - Point Trigger unpublish date/time
    * - ``dateAdded``
      - ``datetime``
-     - Point creation date/time
+     - Point Trigger creation date/time
    * - ``createdBy``
      - int
-     - ID of the User that created the point
+     - ID of the User that created the Point Trigger
    * - ``createdByUser``
      - string
-     - Name of the User that created the point
+     - Name of the User that created the Point Trigger
    * - ``dateModified``
      - datetime/null
-     - Date/time point was last modified
+     - Date/time Point Trigger was last modified
    * - ``modifiedBy``
      - int
-     - ID of the User that last modified the point
+     - ID of the User that last modified the Point Trigger
    * - ``modifiedByUser``
      - string
-     - Name of the User that last modified the point
+     - Name of the User that last modified the Point Trigger
    * - ``points``
      - int
      - The minimum number of Points before the trigger events get executed